AMoazeni/Machine-Learning-Fraud-Detection/README.md

 # Introduction

-Take me to the [Fraud Detection Code](https://github.com/AMoazeni/Machine-Learning-Fraud-Detection/blob/master/Code/Fraud%20Detection.py) written in Python using the 'MiniSOM' library!
+Take me to the [Fraud Detection Code and Jupyter Notebook](https://github.com/AMoazeni/Machine-Learning-Fraud-Detection/blob/master/Jupyter%20Notebook/Fraud%20Detection.ipynb) written in Python, using the '[MiniSOM](https://github.com/JustGlowing/minisom)' library!

 <br></br>
-This article explores a method that detects fraudulent credit card activity in a bank dataset.
+This article explores the detection fraudulent credit card activity in a bank dataset.
 We are going to use an Unsupervised Machine Learning technique called Self Organizing Map (SOM) to achieve this.
-The SOM generates a fraud probability for each Credit Card activity, which can be forwarded to the fraud investigation department.
-The fraud probability table can also be used to alert the customer instantly through text or email if they have previously set up Multi Factor Authentication (MFA).
+The SOM groups similar Credit Card activity together.
+We're assuming that the outlier group (different from the majority of other groups) is fraudulent.
+The fraudulent group is the tabulated and can be forwarded to the fraud investigation department.
+This table can also be used to alert the customer instantly through text or email if they have set up Multi Factor Authentication (MFA).

 <div align="center"><img src="https://raw.githubusercontent.com/AMoazeni/Machine-Learning-Fraud-Detection/master/Jupyter%20Notebook/Images/01%20-%20Credit%20Card.gif" width=50% alt="Credit-Card"></div>